milesj/interweave/website/docs/parser.md

 ```

 Note that `transform` is run before checking the allowed list, permitting you to use non-allowed
 tags in a controlled way.
+If the `transformOnlyAllowList` prop is `true`, `transform` will not be
+ran on tags unless that are in the `allowList`.
 Banned tags like `script` will not be transformed.

 ## Disabling HTML